Contact us whenever you need it!

 What Is an Emergency Power of Attorney?

-Two parties are named in the document: the principal and the agent.
-The principal is the person granting the emergency power of attorney, while the agent is the authorized person to make the decisions moving forward.
+The principal is the person granting the emergency power of attorney, while the agent is the party authorized to make future decisions.

 This type of POA is sometimes called a springing power of attorney.
-This is because the document only “springs” into effect when the principal has become mentally incapacitated.
+This is because the document only “springs” into effect when the principal has become incapacitated.

 What Are Emergency Powers and When Are They Needed?